gdellaire/BBii-Decon/README.md

 ### GPU-acceleration

 If processing takes too long, acceleration using graphics processing units (GPUs) may make sense, especially for processing 3D data.
+(Note: At this time BBii-Decon is optimized for 2D deconvolution, with a 3D implementation planned in future).

 This plugin supports accelerated processing using the [cupy](https://cupy.dev) library.
 To make use of it, please follow [the instructions](https://docs.cupy.dev/en/stable/install.html#installing-cupy-from-conda-forge) to install cupy.
 Installation may look like this:
 ```